BestTimesToVisit.com Logo

 packing

 Pack layers, layers, and more layers!
-The Salar can be freezing in the early morning and surprisingly warm during the day, especially under the intense sun.
-Think thermal base layers, a fleece, and a windproof outer jacket – you'll thank yourself when you're out on the salt flats at sunrise.
+The Salar can be freezing in the early morning and late evening, but surprisingly warm under the midday sun.
+Think thermal base layers, a fleece or down jacket, and a windproof outer shell.
+Don't forget sunglasses and a wide-brimmed hat – the sun's reflection off the salt is intense!

 money